LeastAuthority/terraform-ovh/README.md

 }
 ```

-## DNS records
+## Module DNS records

-Create a number of DNS records for a given list of ip addresses.
+Create a number of DNS A/AAAA records for a given list of ip addresses.

 Can add entries for IPv4 and IPv6 addresses and has support for multiple targets and additional CNAME records.